DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/tuition-fee-and-maintenance-loans.md

 ## Tuition fee loans
 You can apply for a tuition fee loan to cover the cost of your postgraduate teacher training course so you do not have to pay your course fees upfront.
 If you’re eligible for a tuition fee loan the amount you borrow is paid directly to your course provider.

-The maximum tuition fee loan for a:
+The maximum tuition fee loan for a UK applicant:

-* full-time postgraduate teacher training course is £9,250 per year for UK applicants
+* full-time postgraduate teacher training course is £9,250 per year
-* part-time postgraduate teacher training course is £6,935 per year for UK applicants
+* part-time postgraduate teacher training course is £6,935 per year

 The maximum amount you can borrow depends on how much your course costs.